elanatframework/Web_forms_classes/README.md

 :3000)de<h3>=1
 ```

-**Parent class:** WebForms classes in all programming languages ​​are built from the C# class.
-This class is the parent class of all WebForms classes.
+**Parent class:** WebForms classes in all programming languages are based on the C# WebForms class.
+The C# class is the parent implementation of all WebForms classes.

-> Note: WebForms Core technology is a feature of the [CodeBehind framework](https://github.com/elanatframework/Code_behind), but at Elanat we provide WebForms Core for all programming languages.
+> Note: WebForms Core technology was initially developed as a feature of the [CodeBehind framework](https://github.com/elanatframework/Code_behind).
+At Elanat, we provide WebForms Core implementations for multiple programming languages.

 ## Installation via Package